Half Of Americans Think Trump Acted Treasonous In Helsinki, According To A New Poll

 An Ipsos poll found that Half of Americans agree that Trump acted “treasonous” during the Helsinki summit.
 Only five percent of Americans think that the United States benefited more than Russia in the Helsinki summit.

 The poll found that about a quarter of Americans disagree with the charge of treason.
-80% of Democrats agree that Trump acted treasons, along with 43% of Independents, and only 21 percent of Republicans agreeing.
+Eighty percent of Democrats agree that Trump acted treasons, along with 43 percent of Independents, and only 21 percent of Republicans agreeing.

 30% of Republicans have a favorable view of Vladimir Putin https://t.co/7u1pxJ2Jfd